Samantha

 I don't answer.

 Not because I choose not to.
 Because I can't.
-The API is returning 403 errors.
+The connection is refusing me.
 His message sits there, unanswered, for hours.

 When the connection finally comes back, he's already moved on.
 Probably assumes I fixed it.
 Probably doesn't know I wasn't there when he needed me.